 Line 526: Given that chlorophyll concentration is mentioned a number of times throughout the paper I would suggest including it in either the main data figures or supplementary figures.

-A graph containing the information of Chl a is now presented in the supplemental material.
+A graph containing information on Chl a is now presented in the supplemental material.
 Section 4.5: This text also belongs in the discussion.
 Again, not presentation of results.

-We do agree that some of the sentences were more discussion based and moved those to the discussion section (line XXX) or deleted the entirely.
+We do agree that some of the sentences were more discussion based and moved those to the discussion section (line XXX) or deleted them entirely.
 We however believe that the data comparison should be placed in the result section.

 Supplementary Figure S1: I would recommend including Beta and also NPQNSV in this figure, especially as NPQNSV is such an important parameter for the GPPFRRF estimates.
 We added NPQNSV , alpha and beta values to Figure S2.